pleabargain/EnglishHelpsYourCareer/grammar elements prepositions.md

 # in order to
 - In order to earn money, I must work.
+- In order to connect the platform it's best to use MQTT.  [[English in use acronyms#MQTT]]

 # plus
 - We will buy a bottle of wine plus a bit of cheese for the party.